 Little is known about our largest and most endangered bat in Florida, the Florida bonneted bat (Eumops floridanus).
 Its total population is believed to only be in the hundreds.
-It gained federal protection under the Endangered Species Act in late 2013 and is listed as critically endangered by the IUCN.
+It gained federal protection under the Endangered Species Act in late 2013.
 Its range is very limited to the southern tip of Florida and mostly concentrated on the coastal ridges.

 There are still many basic questions about the Florida bonneted bat that need further research to answer.
 Florida bonneted bats have long narrow wings designed for very fast flight but not adapted for tight turning.
 A comparison would be that all other native bats tend to be acrobatic in flight like moths while Florida bonneted bats could be compared to jet airplanes flying fast at high altitude in a straight line.
 This also means they tend to fly higher than other native bats and tend not to forage in areas where there are tight flyways or abundant obstacles.
 It is estimated that they could fly dozens of miles every night to forage.
 These characteristics make studying these species challenging for researchers since they tend to travel above traditional mist netting set ups they use to capture bats.
 In Miami-Dade County, Florida bonneted bats then must forage for food every night in a very limited number of open spaces that remain in the urban landscape.
 Areas in the Miami-Dade County that they have been shown to utilize are golf courses, very large unlit parking lots, open fields in parks, airports, and large freshwater lakes.

 These are two large chamber bat houses occupied by Florida bonneted bats in a preserve near Punta Gorda.